nytimes/kyt/docs/commands.md

 ## dev

-The `dev` command takes the entry index.js in `src/client/` and `src/server/`, compiles them, and starts client and backend servers on the specified ports.
+The `dev` command takes the entry index.js in `src/client/` and `src/server/`, compiles them, and starts client and backend servers.
 The dev environment includes hot reloading to allow for fast development.
-You can update ports in the [kyt config](/docs/kytConfig.md).
+Optionally, you can configure urls for the development servers in the [kyt config](/docs/kytConfig.md).

 ## build